worMatty/deathrun_toolkit/README.md

 ### Not As Cool Things

-* When you die the plugin says what killed you
+* The plugin prints what killed you in chat
-* Blue guy can be prevented from suiciding or switching teams during a round (and pre-round)
+* The activator can be prevented from suiciding or switching teams
 * It currently has ~~full~~ some Turkish translations and some German
 * It doesn't use on-screen text often so it's unlikely to interfere with map text

 ### Server Operator Stuff

-* Automatically enables on deathrun maps and disables when they end
+* Auto enables and disables on deathrun map start and end
+* Doesn't interfere with other game modes on multi-mode servers
 * TF2 Workshop maps are properly detected
 * Support for multiple activators
 * Support for Open Fortress and TF2 Classic